Indian women aim to sort combination in ODI series against New Zealand with World Cup in focus | Sports-Games

 Yastika Bhatia, who scored 26 while opening the innings with Shafali Verma in the T20I, is likely to retain her position in the absence of Mandhana, while India will need to sort their middle-order, which revolves around Mithali.

-Focus will also be on Harmanpreet Kaur, who could only score 12 in the T20I despite coming off a successful Big Bash campaign where she was named the Player of the Tournament.
+The focus will also be on Harmanpreet Kaur, who could only score 12 in the T20I despite coming off a successful women's Big Bash campaign where she was named the Player of the Tournament.

 In the bowling department, veteran Jhulan Goswami, who had retired from the shortest format in 2018, will lead the attack and share the new ball with Pooja Vastrakar, who claimed two wickets in the T20I.